Low-temperature structural instabilities of the halide double perovskite Cs$_2$AgBiBr$_6$ investigated via x-ray diffraction and infrared phonons: Experimental

 \section{Experimental}

-Crystals of \cabb{} were synthesized following the controlled cooling method outlined by Yin \etal.~\cite{Crystal_Growth} The precursor chemicals CsBr (99.9\% Acros Organics), BiBr$_3$ (99\% Alfa Aesar), and AgBr (99.5\% Alfa Aesar) were dissolved in a solution of HBr acid.
-2~mmol of CsBr, 1~mmol of BiBr$_3$, and 1~mmol of AgBr were dissolved in an 13~ml solution of 48 wt\% HBr (solution in water, Acros Organics) diluted to 40\% with distilled water and heated at 95 $^\circ$C. The solution was cooled to 85 $^\circ$C at a rate of 3 $^\circ$C/hr then cooled to 82 $^\circ$C at a rate of 0.5 $^\circ$C/hr.
-This latter temperature was held for 3 hours, and finally the solution was cooled to 20~$^\circ$C at a rate of 1~$^\circ$C/hr.
-A typical crystal is shown in FIG. \ref{fig:CrystalPics}.

-In order to check for impurities a random selection of crystals was crushed and checked by X-ray powder diffraction PXRD at room temperature.
-FIG. \ref{fig:RTCobalt} shows a room-temperature X-ray powder diffraction pattern of \cabb{} in comparison with a Rietveld profile refinement assuming space group \cubic.
+Crystals of \cabb{} were synthesized following the controlled cooling method outlined by Yin \etal\cite{Crystal_Growth}.
+Details are included in the Supplemental Material.\cite{Supplement} A typical crystal is shown in FIG. \ref{fig:CrystalPics}.
+In order to check for impurities a random selection of crystals was crushed and checked by Powder X-ray Diffraction (PXRD) at room temperature.
+FIG. \ref{fig:RTCobalt} shows a room-temperature powder X-ray diffraction pattern of \cabb{} in comparison with a Rietveld profile refinement assuming space group \cubic.
 The pattern collected using Co$K_{\alpha 1}$ radiation ($\lambda$~=~1.789010~\AA) proves absence of impurities or splitting of Bragg reflections at high Bragg angles assuring cubic symmetry at room temperature.

-The heat capacity of a 9.8~mg crystal was measured with a physical property measurement system (PPMS, Quantum Design).
-The crystal was attached to the sapphire platform secured by a minute amount of ApiezonN vacuum grease which was included in the addenda that was first measured, and cooled at a rate of 0.1~K/min and measured upon heating from 2.5~K to 300~K. The dielectric permittivity was determined with an Andeen-Hagerling AH2700A automatic capacitance bridge applying silver paint contacts to a \cabb{} crystal to form a plate capacitor.
-The dielectric function $\epsilon (T)$ was measured at 50~Hz from 4-300~K.
+Heat capacity and capacitance measurements at 50 Hz were carried out with a physical property measurement system (PPMS, Quantum Design) from 4-300 K. The dielectric permittivity was determined from the capacitance.
+Further details can be found in the Supplemental Material.\cite{Supplement}